-Many FeedBack customers use the FeedBack Board for this.
 By adding your own suggestion and tagging it with “needs your opinion”, you can get input on your ideas from actual users.
 It’s like being able to run a focus group whenever you want with 99% less hassle.

 Although Luke only recently launched the feedback board, users have already begun to add their own suggestions too.

 The feedback board is only one of three major FeedBear features.
 Once you decide to action an item from the board, it is moved to the Roadmap.